BreakerBots/Athena_Offseason_2018/README.md

 | Single Instance Objects | Singleton or Static |
 | Constant Classes | Use sub-classes for org. |
 | Complex Systems/Objects | Include a Dictionary of Some Sort |
-Use Singletons or Static functions for larger objects.
-For constant classes (Constants.java, HMI.java) use static sub-classes for more organization.
-For lar

 #### Singleton Example
 ```